mattpe/3dmra/docs/01-software-setup.md

 ---

-## Tools for JavaScript & WebGL developlment
+## Tools for JavaScript/WebGL/WebAR developlment

 Ultimately, code editor is your choice.
 VSCode is recommended.